 Community Governance & Structure

-oVirt is an open source project that is released every six months and is an openly governed project.
-Learn more about how the project is structured, who is on the board, and who are some of our sponsors and supporters.
+oVirt is an open source project that is an openly governed project.
+Learn more about how the project is structured, how projects can be added, who is on the board, and who are some of our users and service providers.

 Interacting with the oVirt community is everything from giving feedback through jumping in and making oVirt even better.

-Keep track of the latest happenings in the oVirt community, including new release announcements, and send your thoughts.
-Follow us on Twitter.
+Keep track of the latest happenings in the oVirt community, including new release announcements, and send your thoughts and links to virtualization-related topics.
+Follow us on:

 People using oVirt and all those who develop the software are welcome in the #ovirt channel on irc.OFTC.net.